||Award of the Degree

 - That the degree be not awarded and that resubmission of the thesis be not permitted.

 - A candidate who fails to submit corrected or revised coursework or thesis by the date set by the examiners shall normally be regarded as having failed the examination and the recommendations of the examiners shall lapse.
+In exceptional circumstances a revised date for submitting corrections may be approved by the Faculty Graduate School directorate.

 Revisions approved by AQSC on 11 July 2006 and by Senate in July 2006 [Chair's Action]